 Mediators are factors that contribute to the ongoing, or active, state of the condition, in this case of bacterial overgrowth.
 Three primary mediators stand out:

-2. Increased transit time.
+2. Shorter transit time.
 Food that passes through the bowel too quickly, such as in short bowel syndrome, can also be problematic since there is insufficient time for proper digestion and absorption.

 3. Altered digestive secretions.
 Sufficient stomach acid, bile and enzymes all act to keep bacterial levels in the small intestines in check.
 If those digestive secretions are compromised, bacteria can start to flourish.
 Once again, SIBO protocols may also include digestive support to replace and/or improve digestive secretions.
 This can be accomplished with dietary supplements as well as practices that improve digestion, such as thorough chewing and mindful eating.

 Single or short-term events are known to trigger SIBO in some cases.
 Examples include acute gastroenteritis, acute stress, or medications such as proton-pump inhibitors which inhibit gastric acid secretions.